Experimental reference data (vqfetch reference)¶

 de_kcal_per_mol = ref.atomization_energy_kcal_per_mol + zpe_kcal_per_mol

-The footgun is documented inside the Provenance.notes field
+The footgun is also flagged in the Provenance.notes field of

-of every CCCBDB record, so callers reading the record cold
+every CCCBDB record, so callers reading the record cold should

-should see the warning.
-It’s also documented in the
+see the warning.
+It’s documented in the ExperimentalReference

 Quick start: water¶